mrexclamationmark/TCP-Bypass/README.md

 This is a debug patchfile to see how many times a function is called (this was used to reorder the structs based on how many times the function was called in order to optimize it).

+Copy the patchfile to your main kernel source directory and run "patch -p1 < tcp_bypass_debug.patch"

 **Known Issues:**

 None